swcurran/DevOpsFor/DevOps4-CourseOutline.md

 ## Introduction
 - What’s the problem?
 Why do DevOps?
-- DevOps, ITIL and Agile Operations
+- Service Design, Agile and DevOps

 ## Agile, Continuous Delivery and the Three Ways
 - The Principles of Flow